MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 - Set the federation configuration settings for your tenant: [Set-CsTenantFederationConfiguration](/powershell/module/skype/set-cstenantfederationconfiguration)

-## Enabling the Parents App
+## Enabling Parents in Teams for Education

-The Parents app is disabled by default, so class team owners will not see the app in their class teams until the app is allowed via the Teams admin center.
-The app can be allowed via the Teams admin center using [Allow apps blocked by publishers](manage-apps.md#apps-blocked-by-publishers).
+Parents is turned off by default, so class team owners will not see Parents in their class teams until it is allowed through the Teams admin center.
+Parents can be allowed via the Teams admin center using [Allow apps blocked by publishers](manage-apps.md#apps-blocked-by-publishers).

-At any time, the app can be disabled at the tenant level using [Allow and block apps](manage-apps.md#allow-and-block-apps) in the Teams admin center.
-If the app is disabled at the tenant level, it will be blocked for all users, even if user level permissions are enabled.
+At any time, the app can be turned off at the tenant level using [Allow and block apps](manage-apps.md#allow-and-block-apps) in the Teams admin center.
+If it is turned off at the tenant level, it will be blocked for all users, even if user-level permissions are enabled.

-The app can also be disabled at the user level using [Manage app permission policies in Microsoft Teams](teams-app-permission-policies.md).
+Parents can also be turned off at the user level using [Manage app permission policies in Microsoft Teams](teams-app-permission-policies.md).

 ## More information